eurobin-wp1/tum-tb-perception-msgs/README.md

-# eurobin-msgs
+# tum-tb-perception-msgs

-A ROS2 package that contains custom messages that are utilized in the [eurobin-perception](https://github.com/eurobin-wp1/eurobin-perception) package for the euRobin challenge.
+A ROS2 package that contains custom messages that are utilized in the [tum-tb-perception](https://github.com/eurobin-wp1/tum-tb-perception) package for the euROBIN challenge.

 Tested on Ubuntu 20.04 LTS and ROS Humble with Python 3.8.